 7.4.1.
 A fee will be assessed to the assigned residents of a room for any/every item of misappropriated College property.

 7.4.2.
 Removed furniture must be stored in accordance with College storage policies and returned to the room before the student moves out.
 Failure to return any College furniture will result in a replacement fee per item.
 New for the 2016-17 academic year: The Office of Residential Life has coordinated with a vendor to remove and store furniture for students for a fee.
-Students in the Class of 2021 and all future class years will not be permitted to remove College-issued furniture without prior written approval by Accessibilities Services or other relevant College authority.
+Students in the Classes of 2021 and 2022 are not be permitted to remove College-issued furniture without prior written approval by Accessibility Services or other relevant College authority.
+Effective July 1, 2019 no student, except those with prior written approval by Accessibility Services or other relevant College authority, may remove or store outside the student’s assigned room, any College-issued furniture.

 7.4.3.
 In the event that common-area furniture is moved and left outside a student residence, a $50-per-item moving fee, plus the cost of repairing any damage to the furniture, will be assessed to responsible members of the community or shared evenly among all students who live in the affected community.